 The project uses Google's Agent Development Kit (ADK) and Gemini 3.1 Flash Lite Preview in its samples, though the protocol itself does not mandate these tools.
 Developers are free to use alternative frameworks and models when building their own agents.
 The quickstart documentation specifies Python 3.11 or higher as a requirement and recommends the uv package manager for dependency management.
 Authentication can be configured through either Google API Keys for development or Vertex AI for production environments, with support for both environment variables and .env file configuration.

 The AP2 SDK's core objects are defined through Pydantic models and canonical JSON schemas, with the protocol's types package installable directly from the repository until a PyPI package becomes available.
-The GitGenius classification places this repository squarely within agentic commerce, covering AI agents, e-commerce automation, shopping workflows, product search, recommendation systems, transaction processing, multi-agent coordination, retail integration, and autonomous shopping.
 This breadth of classification reflects the protocol's ambition to serve as a foundational standard for AI-driven commerce interactions.